-The Nursing Director may temporarily waive the standards of satisfactory progress for circumstances of poor health, family crisis, bereavement or other significant occurrences outside of the control of the student.
+The Nursing Director may temporarily waive the standards of satisfactory progress for circumstances such as: military service, court dates, emergency health situations, family crisis, bereavement, or other significant occurrences outside of the control of the student.
 These circumstances must be documented by the student to demonstrate that they had an adverse impact on the student's performance.
+However, all hours/content must be completed.